 On the other hand, the sun is producing energy on a scale so large that it can be difficult to comprehend.
 The sun sends more energy to Earth in an hour than the world consumes in an entire year!

 In the battle against climate change, renewable energies like solar power may be one of our best tools.
 As explained above, harnessing solar energy and turning it into electricity doesn’t produce harmful greenhouse gases, and doesn’t rely on significant water usage or the utilization of increasingly limited fossil fuel resources.

 As the world searches for solutions to rising global climates, increasing our use of renewable energy sources like solar power will help offset the acceleration of climate change and take advantage of a clean energy source we have a practically infinite supply of.

-Take Advantage of Solar Incentives & Financing with ESP
+Solar Incentives & Financing with ESP

 Solar energy’s many environmental benefits make it a great option for homeowners and businesses throughout Arizona, and the financial advantages to upgrading make it even more attractive.
 At Energy Solution Providers, we work with you to qualify your solar installation project for tax credits and incentives to help offset the cost of upgrading.
 If you’re thinking of making a switch, now is the time to act: Some incentives, like the Federal Solar Tax Credit, are only fully redeemable through the end of 2019!